Monster Energy Balls

 FRIDGE: Once set, transfer the completed energy balls to an airtight container and refrigerate for up to 2 weeks.

-FREEZER: Place in a freezer safe plastic bag or airtight container and store in the freezer for up to 3 months.
+FREEZER: Place in a freezer bag or airtight container and store in the freezer for up to 3 months.
 Allow to thaw to a softer texture before eating.
+I prefer to freeze these energy balls because they last much longer.

 Pro Tips for the Best Monster Cookie Balls